Blackout (Marcus Daniels): Fictional character biography

 During the "Damnation" storyline, Blackout is revived when Doctor Strange uses his magic to restore Las Vegas.

-Blackout appears with Hood's gang in their fight against Iron Man, Victor von Doom, a rebooted War Machine, and a battalion of Doombots.
+Blackout appears with Hood's gang in their fight against Iron Man, Doctor Doom, a rebooted War Machine, and a battalion of Doombots.

+At the start of the "Blood Hunt" storyline, Blackout briefly appears as one of the Darkforce users who lost control of their powers and became living portals to the Darkforce, blocking out the Sun and facilitating a vampire invasion.

 Powers and abilities

-The first Blackout was exposed to cosmic radiation, giving him the power to tap into the Darkforce, a source of infinite dark energy, and to manipulate it in various ways.
+Blackout was exposed to cosmic radiation, giving him the power to tap into the Darkforce, a source of infinite dark energy, and to manipulate it in various ways.
 He could project Darkforce as concussive energy with tremendous force.
-Blackout could mentally open portals to and from the Darkforce dimension.
+Blackout could mentally open portals to and from the Darkforce.
 He could create and control simple, solid geometric shapes from Darkforce, such as discs, cubes, spheres, cylinders, and planes.
 These objects absorbed energy directed against them, and would remain solid as long as he exerted conscious control over them.
 He could psionically levitate Darkforce objects, and could fly by riding on them.
-Blackout was mentally unstable due to his time spent in the Darkforce Dimension, and sometimes entered a nearly catatonic state.
+Blackout was mentally unstable due to his time spent in the Darkforce, and sometimes entered a nearly catatonic state.
 His control over Darkforce was dependent on his mental clarity, and would weaken when he was fatigued.
 Training with Moonstone allowed him to maintain his Darkforce constructs for a considerably longer period of time.
 Blackout wore a costume with circuitry that helped him confine the Darkforce within his body.
 The costume was designed by Dr. Abner Croit.
 Blackout had a master's degree in physics, especially in the study of radiation.

 In other media

 Television

 Marcus Daniels appears in Agents of S.H.I.E.L.D., portrayed by Patrick Brennan.
 This version worked as a laboratory assistant before he was exposed to Darkforce energy, gaining the ability to absorb all forms of energy.
 He was subsequently captured by Phil Coulson and incarcerated in a S.H.I.E.L.D. facility called the "Fridge".
 In the episode "Providence", Hydra takes over the Fridge and frees the inmates.
-In the following episode, "The Only Light in the Darkness" Daniels pursues Audrey Nathan, whom he considered his personal light, but is confronted by Coulson and his team, who overload him with spotlights modified to produce gamma radiation and cause him to explode.
+In the following episode, "The Only Light in the Darkness", Daniels pursues Audrey Nathan, whom he considered his personal light.
+He is confronted by Coulson and his team, who overload him with spotlights modified to produce gamma radiation and cause him to explode.